 Making Limoncello Panna Cotta

-To make the recipe you sprinkle the gelatin over 1 cup of cream and let it sit for about 10 minutes.
+Bloom Gelatin: Sprinkle the gelatin over 1 cup of cream and let it sit for about 10 minutes.
 This is called blooming and it allows the gelatin to absorb the liquid.
-After 10 minutes, heat the mixture over medium-high heat until the gelatin is completely dissolved.
-This should take about 2 or 3 minutes.
-Then, turn down the heat, add the sugar, and stir until dissolved, and whisk in the alcohol and remaining cream.

-At this point there is an optional step of cooling down the limoncello panna cotta by pouring it into a bowl over an ice water bath and whisking for 5-10 minutes until the mixture starts to slightly thicken.
-Before you start whisking the panna cotta is a thin cream mixture.
-After whisking for a few minutes in the ice water bath, it starts to thicken and slightly coat the sides of the bowl, as shown below.
+Cool in Water Bath: At this point there is an optional step of cooling down the mixture by pouring into into a bowl over an ice water bath and whisking for 5-10 minutes until the mixture starts to slightly thicken.

 Limoncello Panna Cotta